-The Department of Music at the University of California, Irvine invites applications to a new MA/PhD program in Integrated Composition, Improvisation, and Technology (ICIT) which will admit its first class of students in Fall 2015.
+The Department of Music at the University of California, Irvine invites applications to a new MA/PhD program in Integrated Composition, Improvisation, and Technology (ICIT).
 The program is taught by a core faculty whose work embraces diverse forms of music making, challenging conventional distinctions between classical composition, computer music, improvisation, and jazz.
 Students will receive close personal attention from faculty, and are encouraged to work on interdisciplinary projects.
 We seek students with a strong foundation who wish to develop new creative work integrating a wide range of contemporary music and ideas.

 In addition to five core ICIT faculty, the Music Department includes many other performers, musicologists, theorists and historians, making for a rich environment in which to develop critical skills that are essential for the 21st-century musician.
 The Claire Trevor School of the Arts is home to excellent graduate programs in Dance, Drama, and Studio Art.
 UC Irvine is a quickly growing campus within one of the nation’s leading research university systems.
 Located near the coast in Orange County, Irvine is an hour south of Los Angeles, a major art world center with vibrant contemporary music scenes.

 Applicants with a Bachelors degree will enter at the Masters level and will generally complete the Masters Degree (MA) in two years (6 quarters) and, if accepted to continue, will complete the PhD after an additional two years (6 quarters).
 Those already holding a Masters Degree in a related field may apply to enter at the PhD level and will generally complete the PhD in one quarter less than three years (5 quarters for advancement to candidacy and 3 subsequent quarters for completing the dissertation).